-- Heterosexual men or women who are not in a monogamous relationship with a recently tested, HIV-negative partner, and who do not always use condoms during sex with partners whose HIV status is unknown and who are at high risk of HIV infection (for example, people who inject drugs or have bisexual male partners).
+- is a heterosexual man or woman who does not regularly use condoms during sex with partners of unknown HIV status who are at substantial risk of HIV infection (for example, people who inject drugs or women who have bisexual male partners).

 Does PrEP cause side effects?

-Most people taking PrEP do not have any serious side effects from the medicine.
-Some people taking PrEP may have nausea, but this usually goes away over time.
-Talk to your health care provider if you have any side effect that bothers you or that does not go away.
+Some people taking PrEP may have side effects, like nausea, but these side effects are usually not serious and go away over time.
+If you are taking PrEP, tell your health care provider if you have any side effect that bothers you or that does not go away.

 What should I do if I think PrEP could help me?

 If you think you may be at high risk for HIV and that you might benefit from PrEP, talk to your health care provider.
-If you and your health care provider agree that PrEP might reduce your risk of getting HIV, the next step is a physical examination, an HIV test, and other blood tests.
-If the tests show that PrEP is likely to be safe for you and that you might benefit from PrEP, your health care provider can give you a prescription.
+If you and your health care provider agree that PrEP may be a good choice for you, the next step is an HIV test to be sure you don’t already have HIV.
+If you are HIV negative and additional tests show that PrEP is likely safe for you, your health care provider can give you a prescription for PrEP.

 Many health insurance plans cover the cost of PrEP.
-A commercial medication assistance program can help eligible people pay for PrEP.
+Various medication assistance programs are available for people who may need help paying for PrEP.

 What happens once I start PrEP?

 Once you start PrEP, you will need to take PrEP every day.
-If you don’t take PrEP every day, there may not be enough medicine in your bloodstream to block HIV.
 Studies have shown that PrEP is much less effective if it is not taken every day.